scipopt/JSCIPOpt/README.md

 1) It is necessary to add

-    'import jscip.*;'
+    import jscip.*;

-to your code.
-This allows to use all classes contained in the interface.
+to the beginning of your Java file.
+This imports all needed classes to use the interfaces.

 2) Create a solver instance and initialize the internal C data structures with

     Scip scip = new SCIP();
     scip.create("Example");

-This is equivalent to calling `SCIPcreate(&scip); SCIPcreateProbBasic(scip, "Example")` in C.
+This is the equivalent to calling `SCIPcreate(&scip)` and `SCIPcreateProbBasic(scip, "Example")` in C.

 3) The most important classes are Scip.java, Variable.java, Constraint.java, and Solution.java.
-They are equivalent to
+They represent
-the C data structs `SCIP`, `SCIP_VAR`, `SCIP_CONS`, and `SCIP_SOL`.
-Using the classes is very similar to C, e.g.,
+the C data structs `SCIP`, `SCIP_VAR`, `SCIP_CONS`,`SCIP_SOL` and provide some basic functionality.
+Using the Java classes works similar to C , e.g.,

     Variable vars = new Variables[2];
     vars[0] = scip.createVar("x", 1.0, 2.0, -1.0, SCIP_Vartype.SCIP_VARTYPE_INTEGER);